codiga/clitool/README.md

  * `code-inspector-project`: get metrics about a project
  * `code-inspector-compare`: compare a project metrics against another projects or branches
  * `code-inspector-check-quality`: check the quality of a project for a particular revision
- * `code-inspector-pre-commit-check`: script to invoke for a pre-commit hook to check that a commit has no issue
+ * `code-inspector-pre-hook-check`: script to invoke for a pre-push hook to check that a commit has no issue before pushing to your git repo
  * `code-inspector-github-action`: specific GitHub action for Code Inspector ([learn more here](https://github.com/codeinspectorio/github-action))